Transition to Kaltura MediaSpace

 - Existing links and video derivatives will be available for playback through 2020.

 Jan 2019: Files moved to Kaltura MediaSpace

-Starting January 2019, your original uploaded media in Media Mill will be automatically moved and available through Kaltura MediaSpace.
+Starting in early January 2019, your original uploaded media in Media Mill will be automatically moved and available through Kaltura MediaSpace.
 The original video and audio files on Media Mill and Media Magnet will be deleted after they are moved to MediaSpace.